Consensys/docs-template/docs/contribute/format-markdown.md

 ---
-description: Best practices for formatting Markdown content.
+description: Follow these guidelines for formatting Markdown content.
-sidebar_position: 1
+sidebar_position: 3
 ---

-# Best practices
+# Format Markdown

 Having a standard for formatting Markdown helps writers and reviewers navigate the code and review changes.
 The following are rules for formatting Markdown in ConsenSys documentation: